Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

 * In RRF 3.6.0, the input shaping algorithm has been changed.
 The new algorithm has the advantage that it can be (and is) applied to any type of move, including short segmented moves.
 The disadvantage that it introduces artefacts at direction changes.
+* In RRF 3.6.0, the minimum input shaping frequency has been reduced to 4Hz for all boards.
 * The L parameter is not used in RRF 3.6.0 and later.
 The H and T changed compared to earlier

 ##### Information about the Input Shapers